 - Share information.
 Employees need access to all information needed to make decisions.

-Just as important, organizations need to remove unnecessary fear.
-When there is fear, people tend to hide, hold back and do only the minimum of what is expected to avoid accountability and leadership.
+Just as important, organizations need to remove unnecessary fear and create more psychologically safe work cultures.
+When there is fear, people tend to hide, hold back, and do only the minimum of what is expected to avoid accountability and leadership.
 Fear can generate many other secondary emotions, such as aggressiveness, anger, micromanaging, defensiveness, lack of engagement and victim behavior.

 - Catch employees doing something right.
 Don’t just look to correct them when they do something wrong.
 Provide rich developmental feedback to foster learning and appropriate risk-taking, accountability, and leadership.

 But don’t fall into the trap of “over-correcting” and failing to hold others accountable, either.
 Even letting just one person off the hook can do a lot of damage.
 You send the message to everyone, why bother?